KaiPar/web-TicTacToe/README.md

-This a special 4 by 4 tic tac toe.
+This is a special 4 by 4 tic tac toe.
 The rules are same.
 Enjoy :)

 ## Available Scripts